diffix/reference/docs/computing noise.md

 ### Algorithm

-The algorithm described below is run for each AID individually.
+The algorithm described below has two phases.
-There are three potential outcomes for an AID:

-a) success - we get back the amount of flattening and the top group average associated with the AID
-b) no data - there was absolutely no data associated with the AID (the rationale behind this case is described in [the need for a "no data" result case section](#the-need-for-a-no-data-result-case)) below.
-c) insufficient data – indicates that there was not enough distinct AIDs to form an outlier and top group

-How to proceed depends on if the aggregator is an anonymizing query (typically the top-most query), or an intermediate query (typically a subquery).

-In the case of an **anonymizing query** we take the following steps:
-- if any of the AIDs produce a result of type "c) insufficient data", then we return `null` to indicate that we could not produce an anonymous aggregate value, otherwise
-- we filter out all instances of "b) no data" and from the remaining results we take the largest flattening and the largest top-group average returned.
-These are used to adjust the aggregate value.

-In the case of an **intermediate query** we take the following steps:
-- drop all "b) no data" results, and find the largest amount of flattening among the remaining returned results.
-Flatten the aggregate by this amount, without adding any additional noise.
+The first is run per AID individually, and the second phase produces an anonymized aggregate based on the results of the first.

-The per-AID steps for suppressing extreme values is as follows:
+The per-AID steps for flattening extreme values are as follows:

-1. Produce per-AID contributions as per the aggregate being generated (count of rows, sum of row contributions, min/max etc).
-For aid sets such as `email[1]` and `email[1, 2, 3]` an AID would be something like the value 1.
+1. Produce per-AID value contributions as per the aggregate being generated (count of rows, sum of row contributions, min/max etc).
-   When a contribution is for a set of entities (such as `email[1, 2, 3]`) the contribution is made proportional per AID value.
+   When a contribution is for an AID value set (such as `email[1, 2, 3]`) the contribution is made proportional per AID value (see [redistribution of values](#redistribution-of-values)).
-   If there is no data for the AID, the algorithm is aborted with the "no data" result, otherwise continue.
 2. Sort the contribution values to be flattened in descending order
 3. Produce noisy extreme values count (`Ne`) and top count (`Nt`) values
 4. Take the first `Ne` highest contributions as the extreme values.
 5. Take the subsequent `Nt` highest contributions as the top count.
 6. If there is a value within the `Ne + Nt` top values that appears for `minimum_allowed_aids` distinct AIDs, then use that value as the top group average
-7. (only for the final anonymizing aggregation) If there are less than `Ne + Nt` many distinct entities then abort and return the "insufficient dat" result
+7. (only for the final anonymizing aggregation) If there are less than `Ne + Nt` many distinct AID values, then abort and return a result of "insufficient data"
-8. (when intermediate aggregation) If there are less than `Ne + Nt` many distinct entities, then use:
+8. (when intermediate aggregation) If there are less than `Ne + Nt` distinct AID values, then use:
-   1. If no entities were chosen for the top group, then use the entity with the lowest contribution as the top group and continue, or
+   1. If no AID values were chosen for the top group, then use the contribution of the AID value with the lowest contribution as the top group and continue, or
-   2. If some values were chosen for the top group, but not quite `Nt` distinct ones, then use the values chosen and continue
+   2. If some values were chosen for the top group but not quite `Nt` distinct ones, then use the values chosen and continue
 9. Calculate the average of the `Nt` values
-10. Calculate the **total distortion** as the sum of differences between the values of each entity in the `Ne` set with the `Nt`-average, and return this as a "success" result.
+10. Calculate the **total distortion** as the sum of differences between the values of each entity in the `Ne` set with the `Nt`-average, and return this as a "success" result along with the flattened total aggregate of the values

+Once the algorithm above has been executed per AID, the we do the following as a second phase.

+#### In the case of an anonymyzing aggregate

+If any of the per-AID computations returned "insufficient data" we abort and return `null` instead of an aggregate value.
+The `null`-value indicates to the analyst that there was insufficient data to produce a meaningful and safe anonymized result.

+If all per-AID computations succeeded, then, among the per-AID results, find:
+- the **largest top group average**
+- the **largest flattening**
+- the **most extreme flattened** aggregate (largest for `max`/`count`/`sum` and smallest for `min`) among all AIDs sharing the same amount of flattening, if any.

+Produce an anonymous value by taking the **most extreme flattened** aggregate and adding noise proportional to the **largest top group average** to it.

+#### In the case of an intermediate aggregate

+Among the results of the per-AID computations, take:
+- the **largest flattening**
+- the **most extreme flattened** aggregate (largest for `max`/`count`/`sum` and smallest for `min`) among all AIDs sharing the same amount of flattening, if any.

+Return and use the **most extreme flattened** result without any further noise adding.

+### Worked examples

 Below are examples of the algorithm applied to data.
 The `minimum_allowed_aids` threshold is 2 across all AID types unless otherwise stated.

 Note that the tables as shown are the row contributions used to calculate an aggregate.

-For example, the following table should be read as AID 1 contributing 6 to the aggregate, AID 2 contributing 5, and AIDs 3 and 4 collectively contributing 4 (as a result of the rows already having been aggregated). `Value` is not to be confused with a row that is being grouped by!
+For example, the following table should be read as AID value 1 contributing 6 to the aggregate, AID value 2 contributing 5, and the AID set with the AID values 3 and 4 collectively contributing 4 (as a result of the rows already having been aggregated).
+`Value` is not to be confused with a row that is being grouped by!

 | Value | AID sets  |
 | ----: | --------- |